OllieJones/sqlite-object-cache/readme.txt

 = This cache uses a file on my server HDD/SSD, while redis and memcached use RAM.
 Isn't RAM faster?  =

 RAM is indeed faster.
-Modern server operating systems offer extensive page caching for files, and SQLite is designed to take advantage of that, so the data needed may already be in RAM.
+Modern server operating systems offer extensive page caching in RAM for files, and SQLite is designed to take advantage of that, so the data needed may already be in RAM.
 Using a separate cache server require the web server to issue network requests and wait for responses, whereas using SQLite does not.

 = Why not use the site's main MariaDB or MySql database server for the object cache? =